polagoab/oci-digest-action/README.md

 ### `digest`

 The digest for the given image, if the image exists.
+When the input image is an array, the digest will also be an array where each element matches the corresponding image entry.

 ### `image`

-The given input image.
+The given input image (or array of images).
 This output is for convenience when using the [polagoab/oci-revision-tagger-action](https://github.com/polagoab/oci-revision-tagger-action).

 ## Example usage for a single image